Learning Opportunity

 • An introduction to the origins of bioregions, the road map that they give us for navigating change, how to get started and the skills and competencies needed for this work.
 You will meet our external tutors and the BLC team and get a sense of the different facets of this approach to leading systemic change.

-• Working with tutors in small groups on particular issues such as food security, water as a common pool resource, establishing a bioregional economy, the state of design education, adaptive governance and aligning with the life of the land.
+• Working with tutors in small groups on particular issues such as food security, water as a common pool resource, establishing a bioregional economy, the trajectory of design education, adaptive governance and aligning with the life of the land.

 [ LEVEL 2 ] Help shape a Bioregional Action Plan